 UNINSURED UNDERINSURED AUTO INSURANCE – MN LAWYERS

 In Minnesota, the Uninsured motorist and Uninsured Motorist coverage for your vehicle is usually the same as your liability coverage on the vehicle.
-If you can buy more Uninsured/Underinsured Coverage, you should.
+If you can buy more Uninsured/Underinsured Coverage for your car, you should.
 It is inexpensive and can be very helpful if you are in an accident.
 Some insurers are now selling split limits, where the Uninsured/Underinsured coverage is less than the liability coverage.
 Don’t accept this offer.
 You won’t save much money, and if you purchase split limits, you are shortchanging yourself and your family.

-No-Fault (PIP) coverage: If you own more than one vehicle, your insurance agent is required by Minnesota law to offer you the benefit of no-fault stacking.
-While the form on your agent’s application most likely allows you to check the appropriate box for “stacking,” few agents discuss it or recommend it.
+No-Fault (PIP) coverage: If you own more than one vehicle, your insurance agent is required by Minnesota law to offer you the benefit of no-fault “stacking.”
+While the form on your agent’s application most likely allows you to check the appropriate box for stacking, few agents discuss it or recommend it.
 And yet, for a relatively small cost, it can provide considerable benefits to you and your family.

+What is stacking?
 No-fault benefits will pay medical bills up to $20,000 and wage loss benefits up to $20,000 if you are injured in a car accident.
 However, if you own more than one vehicle and you opt to “stack” your no-fault coverage, you can multiply the amount of your no-fault benefits by the number of cars in your family.
 In other words, if your family owns 3 vehicles and you opt for “stacking,” you and your family now have $60,000 of medical benefits and $60,000 of wage loss benefits available if one of you is involved in a car crash.
 This can be very helpful if you have been seriously injured in a car accident and will be out of work for an extended time.

 However, a “serious” accident doesn’t necessarily mean that someone dies or is paralyzed.
 For many people, being out of work for a couple of months because of surgery can be a serious problem.
 Many people today do not have adequate health insurance coverage or have high deductibles, and have little or no disability insurance if they cannot go to work.

 Our lawyers always advise people that you at least look at the amount of automobile coverage you have and think about what coverage is appropriate for you.
-And of course, if you are ever injured in an accident, call us so that an experienced MN car accident attorney can discuss your insurance coverage and explain your rights to you.
+And of course, if you are ever injured in a car crash, call us so that an experienced MN car accident lawyer can discuss your insurance coverage and explain your rights to you.
 We are Minnesota personal injury lawyers and our attorneys have more than 25 years of experience successfully handling hundreds of auto accident injury cases.